Seek Wise Counsel From God!

 In friendships, we seek wise counsel from each other.
 It is good to make yourself available to help a friend in need, but it sometimes can be a matter that can backfire.
 I went through a divorce many years ago and learned that asking friends to help us can sometimes be overwhelming and strain the friendship.

 Below are some ideas to consider when counseling a friend, acquaintance, or family member.
 Often it is very costly to see a counselor, so here are some things to consider when you guide each other.
-Talking about faith can threaten another person, but without God, you may put on a temporary bandage, but in the long run, their lives would not be transformed compared to if you invited God to be a part of the solution.
+Talking about faith can threaten another person, but without God, you may put on a temporary bandage, in the long run, their lives would not be transformed compared to if you invited God to be a part of the solution.
 I would suggest you talk it over with them to see if they would like to ask Christ into the counseling/helping formula.
 This approach may or may not be suitable for each person.
 But without God involved, at best, you could put a temporary bandage on any problem.

 Matthew 19:26 Jesus looked at them and said, “With man, this is impossible, but with God, all things are possible.”